J-Labodi/Maintenance-Application/README.md

 Within UWE, QR codes are used around the whole campus as a way of knowing what lessons are taking place in specific rooms at what time.
 From this idea, we wanted to implement this into our project as a way of reporting technical issues.
 Students should be able to locate an issue and report it in a quick manner so the issue can be resolved without it being a major concern.
 The use of a QR code placed on each piece of technical equipment allows users to scan equipment on the go and report issues when needed.

-The flow of the new application is straightforward and establishes the following reporting process:
+The UWE Maintenance Application establishes the following reporting process:

-1	Scan QR code on faulty equipment.
+1. Scan the unique QR code that placed on the equipment.

-2	Input UWE username.
+2. Input your UWE username.

-3	Retrieve further equipment details and a questionnaire related to the issue from the database.
+3. Retrieve a set of equipment details as well as a basic questionnaire related to the issue from the database.

-4	Describe the technical issue in your own words.
+4. Describe the technical issue in your own words.

-5	Upload optional photo evidence of the technical issue.
+5. Upload an optional photo evidence of the technical issue.

-6	Submit a request.
+6. Submit the service request.

-7	Retrieve ticket number from the database.
+7. Retrieve an unique ticket number from the database.